abetusk/dev/projects/laser-spike/laser-spike.md

 First, open up the jacket lining to get access to the inner jacket shell.
-It's best to keep as much of the lining intact as possible as the lining provides shielding from the cabling to your skin when wearing the jacket and also provides a convienient place to put the electronics out of sight.
+It's best to keep as much of the lining intact as possible as the lining provides shielding from the cabling to your skin when wearing the jacket and also provides a convenient place to put the electronics out of sight.

-I've found that takin the stitches out of the middle back is best.
+I've found that taking the stitches out of the middle back is best.
 The opening can be closed off later with snaps or velcro.

 A pattern is first marked on the outside of the jacket to decide where to place each of the